 2. arrange your empty bottles

 This is a great time to get ready for the most involved step: bottling.
-Arrange your four, clean, 32oz glass bottles in a row, preferably in a sink or someplace that can handle possible spillage, like a plastic tub or on some paper towels (flattened).
+Arrange your two (or four), clean, 32oz glass bottles in a row, preferably in a sink or someplace that can handle possible spillage, like a plastic tub or on some paper towels (flattened).
 Make sure the bottles are stable and will not tip while pouring.

 3. Lay out your supplies

 Place your caps next to your bottles for quick capping.
 Stick your funnel (if using) into the mouth of the first bottle you plan to pour into.
 If it's a funnel + strainer combo, make sure the strainer is in place (optional if using a tea ball).
 Lay a pair of oven mitts near the pot to wear while bottling.
 If using a siphon, colander, 2nd pot, or other optional tool, place it next to the pot as well.